-Prawning used to be an iconic Perth pastime with hundreds of families spending balmy summer nights on the Swan and Canning Rivers.
-In recent years anecdotal evidence has shown a significant decline in prawn stocks.
+Prawning was once a popular Perth pastime, with hundreds of families spending balmy summer nights on the Swan and Canning rivers.
+In recent years anecdotal evidence has suggested a significant decline in prawn stocks.

 Funding generated from recreational fishing licence revenue seeks to turn back the clock.
 The decline in prawn numbers over the last decade has highlighted the need to protect and restore our important estuaries and catchment areas.

-This program will be backed by solid research which will help scientists understand the status of prawn populations, and has currently seen over 4.5 million prawns put back into the Swan River.
+This program will be backed by solid research which will help scientists understand the status of prawn populations, and has currently seen more than 4.5 million prawns put back into the Swan River.
 The project is being managed by the West Australian Fish Foundation, an organisation focused on fish stocking and stock enhancement following best practice principles.
 Other project partners include the Swan River Trust and ACAAR (Australian Centre for Applied aquaculture Research).

 The release was made possible following a scientific breakthrough in 2013 which saw a world-first achieved with the development of techniques to culture river prawns in ACAAR’s Fremantle laboratory.

 Murdoch University is still monitoring prawns in the river to try and determine the factors inhibiting their natural recruitment.

 This project was made possible by the Swan River Trust, Challenger Institute of Technology and the Recreational Fishing Initiatives Fund and is supported by Recfishwest and the WA Department of Fisheries.